nsharma73/Ames/README.md

 # Ames Housing Data Analysis
-This is the ML Capstone Project for NYCDSA
+This is the ML Capstone Project for NYCDSA, submitted by Tiancheng Zhang and Nimit Sharma.
+We would like to also thank Rob Wygant for his contribution and helping us clean/process the data.

 There are the code and data files with description: